-• Hostgroup: Base (Red Hat Enterprise Linux 8.8)

-- Hostgroup: Webserver (applies the nginx Puppet class) - Host: webserver1.example.com (web server) - Host: webserver2.example.com (web server) - Hostgroup: Storage (applies the nfs Puppet class) - Host: storage1.example.com (storage server) - Host: storage2.example.com (storage server) - Host: custom.example.com (custom host)
+- Hostgroup: Base (Red Hat Enterprise Linux 7.6) - Hostgroup: Webserver (applies the httpd Puppet class) - Host: webserver1.example.com (web server) - Host: webserver2.example.com (web server) - Hostgroup: Storage (applies the nfs Puppet class) - Host: storage1.example.com (storage server) - Host: storage2.example.com (storage server) - Host: custom.example.com (custom host)

 In this example, all hosts use Red Hat Enterprise Linux 7.6 as their operating system because of their inheritance of the Base host group.
-The two web server hosts inherit the settings from the Webserver host group, which includes the nginx Puppet class and the settings from the Base host group.
+The two web server hosts inherit the settings from the Webserver host group, which includes the httpd Puppet class and the settings from the Base host group.
 The two storage servers inherit the settings from the Storage host group, which includes the nfs Puppet class and the settings from the Base host group.
+The two storage from the Base host group.
 The custom host only inherits the settings from the Base host group.